-It’s that time of year again!
-The time where we medical students finally get a break from the stressful end-of-semester rush.
-We count down the days until we finish the semester and get to spend quality and *stress-free* time with our family.
-A common issue is that this perceived stress-free holiday break actually incites anxiety in some students who fear falling behind.
+It’s the most wonderful time of the year—when medical students finally get a break from the stressful end-of-semester rush.
+We count down the days until we finish the semester and get to spend quality and stress-free time with our family.
+However, this perceived stress-free holiday break can often incite anxiety in students who fear falling behind.

 The Importance of Breaks

-Here are some suggestions for how to enjoy the rejuvenating break that you have earned after months of hard work in school without feeling the guilt and stress of falling behind on academic responsibilities.
+Here are suggestions for how to enjoy the break you’ve earned after months of hard work in school without feeling the guilt and stress of falling behind on academic responsibilities.

-Before you go home or travel for the holidays, write a goal sheet with 3 sections: Personal, Academic, Routine
+Before you go home or travel for the holidays, write a goal sheet with 3 sections: Personal, Academic, and Routine.

-1. Personal Goals: List what you want to accomplish in your personal life while home on break (*examples below*)
+1. Personal Goals: List what you want to accomplish in your personal life while home on break.
+For example:

 - Doctors appointments